-- Suggest looking into Plan membership as a matter of course in treatment - Collect a Permission to Contact if a resident/responsible party voices interest in learning more about the Plan. - Pass a Permission to Contact to a sales agent - Mail or provide a letter to patients notifying them of their affiliation with Longevity Health Plan. - Provide objective information to patients on specific plan attributes and formularies, based on a patient's medications and healthcare needs in the course of treating the patient. - Answer questions or discuss the merits of a plan or plans, including cost sharing and benefit information (these discussions may occur in areas where care is delivered). - Refer patients to other sources of information, such as the State Health Insurance Assistance Programs (SHIPs), Longevity Health Plan marketing representatives, State Medicaid, or 1-800-Medicare to assist the patient in learning about the plan and making a healthcare enrollment decision. - Provide beneficiaries with communication materials furnished by Longevity Health Plan in a treatment setting. - Refer patients to the plan marketing materials available in common areas.
+- Suggest looking into plan membership as a matter of course in treatment - Collect a Permission to Contact if a resident/responsible party voices interest in learning more about the plan. - Pass a Permission to Contact to a sales agent - Mail or provide a letter to patients notifying them of their affiliation with Longevity Health Plan. - Provide objective information to patients on specific plan attributes and formularies, based on a patient's medications and health care needs in the course of treating the patient. - Answer questions or discuss the merits of a plan or plans, including cost sharing and benefit information (these discussions may occur in areas where care is delivered). - Refer patients to other sources of information, such as the State Health Insurance Assistance Programs (SHIPs), Longevity Health Plan marketing representatives, State Medicaid or 1-800-Medicare to assist the patient in learning about the plan and making an enrollment decision. - Provide beneficiaries with communication materials furnished by Longevity Health Plan in a treatment setting.

-- Display and distribute in common areas Longevity Health Plan marketing materials.
-The office must display or offer to display materials for all participating Medicare Advantage plans if requested by the plan. - Provide information and assistance in applying for the Low-Income Subsidy. - Display promotional items with Longevity Health Plan logo. - Allow Longevity Health Plan to have a room/space in provider offices completely separate from where patients receive healthcare services, to provide Medicare beneficiaries with access to a Longevity Health Plan sales representative.
+- Refer patients to the plan marketing materials available in common areas.
+Display and distribute Longevity marketing materials in common areas.
+The office must display or offer to display materials for all participating Medicare Advantage plans if requested by the plan. - Provide information and assistance in applying for the Low-Income Subsidy. - Allow Longevity Health Plan to have a room/space in provider offices completely separate from where patients receive health care services to provide Medicare beneficiaries with access to a Longevity sales representative.